nus-cs2113-AY2122S1/ip/docs/README.md

 3. Click on the latest release version
 4. Click on `ip.jar` under the Assets tab.
 This will download the file to your computer.
 5. Open up a CLI on your computer.
-6. Enter `java -jar ip.jar` to start Hal2113 in the CLI.
+6. Enter `java -jar ip.jar` to start Hal 2113 in the CLI.
 7. If you have successfully run the programme, a greeting from Hal2113 should appear as follows:
 ```